ASML, STMicro on Cusp of Chip Comeback: EMEA Earnings Week Ahead

 Most Read from Bloomberg

-Airstrikes on Yemen Bring New Level of Chaos to Shipping in the Southern Red Sea

-While a meaningful recovery may still be some way off, a bullish outlook from Taiwan Semiconductor Manufacturing Co. on Thursday could be a sign the worst of the downturn has passed.
+While a meaningful recovery may still be some way off, a bullish outlook from Taiwan Semiconductor Manufacturing Co. last week could be a sign the worst of the downturn has passed.

 The growing use of artificial intelligence is boosting demand and more chip-making foundries are set to open over the next two years, according to Kepler Cheuvreux analyst Ruben Devos.
 Global chip sales rose for the first time in more than a year in November.